To create a smooth paint surface, you must remove paint contamination.

 After claying the surface.
 No contaminants.

+After claying, the surface should be as smooth as glass.
+Remove any remaining smudges with a clean dry towel.
+Microfiber towels like our Multi-Task Detailing Cloths are perfect for removing clay residues.
+Mist the surface with the lubricant if necessary to make the final wipe down easy.
+Tech Note: Clay bars will not remove scratches, swirls, dull, oxidized paint or restore surface gloss.
+This is accomplished by polishing the surface after claying.
+Polishing alone will not remove paint contamination.
 After claying the surface, you have two options.
 If the vehicle's paint is in like-new condition (good paint gloss and no swirls), you can finish by applying your favorite wax or paint sealant.
 If the finish shows any swirls or lacks luster, polish with a swirl remover or finishing polish and then apply a final coat of wax or paint sealant.
+Poly Clay will not remove paint or the clear coat finish.
+It can be used as often as necessary to keep the surface free of contamination and smooth.

 Always apply a protective coat of wax or paint sealant after claying the surface.